ropensci/roweb3/content/technotes/2020-12-17-vcr-release/index.md

 ## Get in touch

-For an in depth comparison of the various tools for HTTP testing see the [HTTP Testing in R][book], which includes coverage of vcr.
-Make sure to see the [vcr docs][vcrdocs] which have new and updated vignettes.
+For an in depth comparison of the various tools for HTTP testing see [HTTP Testing in R][book], which includes coverage of vcr.
+Make sure to also explore the [vcr docs][vcrdocs] which have new and updated vignettes.

 [Get in touch](https://github.com/ropensci/vcr/issues/) if you have any questions/comments/feature requests.